JeffersonMagalhaes/JeffersonMagalhaes/README.md

 # Hello everyone! 👋
-## Welcome to My GitHub Profile!
+Welcome to My GitHub Profile!

-# About Me
+## About Me

-I am a Senior Data Analyst with a unique blend of experience in marketing, product development, customer experience, and customer support.
+I am a Data Analyst with a unique blend of experience in marketing, product development, customer experience, and customer support.
 As a professor of data analysis, I'm deeply committed to the idea that data can create real value and transform personal and professional outcomes.
 In my professional journey, I leverage statistics and business acumen to answer pertinent questions for stakeholders.
 My toolkit includes Python, SQL, PowerBI, Tableau, R, and Excel, which I use to translate data into actionable insights.

 ## Connect With Me